Hormone Replacement

 HCG binds to receptors that are present in reproductive tissues in the male, regulating fertility.
 HCG is increasingly used in combination with Testosterone Therapy.
 When exogenous Testosterone is administered it influences the balance of the hypothalamus – pituitary – gonadal (HPG) axis.
 Due to the testosterone’s aromatization into estrogenic metabolites and direct androgenic effects, endogenous testosterone production is down regulated.

-Estrogenic and androgenic mediated negative-feedback reduces the secretion and activity of gonadotropin releasing hormone (GnRH) and therefore reduces gonadotropin secretion.
+Estrogenic and androgenic mediated negative feedback reduces the secretion and activity of gonadotropin releasing hormone (GnRH) and therefore reduces gonadotropin secretion.
 Gonadotropins control the functionality of the gonads, including their production of hormones and physiological processes.
 More specifically, the reduction in LH and FSH activity reduce testicular spermatogenesis and testicular produced testosterone.
 Testicular atrophy is resultant of insufficient gonadotropin signaling.
 HCG is commonly used during and after testosterone therapy to maintain and restore testicular size, endogenous testosterone production and spermatogenesis.

 HCG administration acts as supplemental gonadotropin, replacing absent LH activity.
 HCG stimulates the Leydig cells to synthesize intratesticular testosterone, this testosterone is essential for spermatogenesis occurring in the Sertoli cells.